picosonic/js13k-2022/devdiary/diary.md

 Created small and large screenshots which are needed for the game submission process.
 Also added a manifest.json file.

 Expanded the text of the game completion message to include a message from the Queen Bee, as a nod to her majesty Queen Elizabeth II.

+Changed gravity toggles to allow horizontal movement when passing through, but to only switch to top-down if moving upwards and tile above toggle is empty.